 Prescription retinoids come from the same family as retinol — both are a derivative of vitamin A. However, retinoids can be distinguished from retinol as the latter is available in store because it is less potent, and therefore is classified as a cosmetic (as opposed to a medicine).

 This is why Software uses prescription retinoids in many of its custom formulas for acne, ageing and pigmentation treatments.
-Our Australian doctors create formulas based on your individual skin concerns using medical-grade ingredients like retinoids, hyaluronic acid and niacinamide so you can work towards your personal skin goals.
+Our medical team creates formulas based on your individual skin concerns using medical-grade ingredients like retinoids, hyaluronic acid and niacinamide so you can work towards your personal skin goals.

-Simply complete our text-based quiz and upload a few selfies of your skin and a local Software doctor will create a customised prescription formula for you.
-This is compounded and delivered straight to your door and you can access ongoing follow-up support from your doctor as you use your treatment.
+Complete our online consult and our Australian health practitioners will create a customised prescription formula for you.
+This is compounded and delivered straight to your door and you can access ongoing follow-up support from your practitioner as you use your treatment.

 What strength should I use?